 This course pays particular attention to the emerging forms of distance interpreting, which are an increasingly important feature in the professional landscape.
 We’re the first university to teach remote and mobile interpreting based on research in distance interpreting, which will give you excellent and flexible career opportunities.

 Learning from experienced interpreters and academics in a supportive environment, you will join a programme which covers the main principles, specific techniques and professional requirements of interpreting between Chinese and English through a combination of regular language pair-specific practice, multilingual simulations of real-life interpreting scenarios and background lectures.

-The practice-based components of the programme are complemented by background lectures which will help you to understand the major principles of interpreting and translation, and provide you with a conceptual and methodological framework for analysing, discussing and justifying interpreting-related decisions.
+In modules relating to the interpreting profession, you will gain the practical knowledge, organisational and project management skills you need to perform interpreting tasks effectively.
+The background lecture will help you to understand the major principles of interpreting and translation, and provide you with a conceptual and methodological framework for analysing, discussing and justifying interpreting-related decisions.

-Experienced academic staff with excellent research records will help you to develop a broad understanding of the current and future challenges of interpreting, while Dr Lin and his team will bring their real-world experience and standards, and their up-to-date knowledge of the interpreting market into the classroom.
+Our experienced academic staff with excellent research records will help you to develop a broad understanding of the current and future challenges of interpreting, while well-established, professional interpreters bring their real-world experience and standards, and their up-to-date knowledge of the interpreting market into the classroom.

-For example, insights into the industry will be provided by the external guest speakers we invite to our Translation Studies seminars.
+You’ll also gain further insights into the industry from external guest speakers we invite to our Centre for Translation Studies seminars series.
+Speakers include:

 We offer professionally relevant programmes and have forged close links with the main professional bodies.
 For example, we have been invited to take part in prestigious schemes such as the Chartered Institute of Linguists Higher Education Language Partnership.
 You can join these bodies as a student member during the course and then become a full member after you graduate.

 Thanks to our emphasis on professional development, you will be well-equipped to begin work as an executive interpreter or Chinese communication expert at international organisations, government bodies, and private companies.